 Working with industry-leading energy researchers, we combined best-in-class energy modeling tools with the latest ecosystem and wildlife habitat data to advise the deployment of clean energy infrastructure across the West.

-In addition to providing a vision for meeting net-zero emissions and conservation goals for the West, The Nature Conservancy carried out interviews with Tribal and Indigenous communities throughout the West for their guidance and recommendations on the challenges and opportunities presented by clean energy development.
-Tribal lands account for 7% of the lands within the 11 Western grid states and Indigenous Peoples have extensive knowledge and experience effectively managing and stewarding lands across the West.
+Voices from the West is the companion report to Power of Place-West.
+Tribal lands account for 7% of the lands within the 11 Western states and Indigenous Peoples have extensive knowledge and experience effectively managing and stewarding lands across the West.